fredrikkron/data_modeling_fredrik_kron_de24/exercises/exercise_2/ex0.md

 - Example: adding a new customer without chosen product and/or quantity.

 4) Update anomaly
-- Definition: updating modifying are value leads to inconsitencies with other rows.
-In other words one would have to update same info in sevral places.
+- Definition: updating/modifying a value leads to inconsistencies with other rows.
+In other words one update would update same info in several places.
 - Example: If we need update name/address of a customer that is present in several rows, we would have to manually update it in each row linked to this customer or create inconsistent data.

 ## b)